qweb321/forum-express-grading/README.md

 ## Installation

-1. Open your terminal and use 'git clone' to copy this project to local.
+1. Open your terminal and use `git clone` to download this project to local

 ```
 git clone https://github.com/qweb321/forum-express-grading/tree/feature
 ```
-2. Install all dependencies.
+2. Install all dependencies
 ```
  npm install
  ```
-3. Run all migrations and seeders.
+3. Run all migrations and seeders
 ```
 npx sequelize db:migrate
 npx sequelize db:seed:all
 ```
-4. After installation finished, create an `.env` file to past all code from `.env.example` file
+4. After installation, create an `.env` file and past all code from `.env.example` file

 5. After creating database done, run